 Yona was two years old when Jerusza kidnapped her.
 Later, for the next twenty years, the old woman teaches the little girl everything about how to survive in the wilderness alone.
 That’s how Yona when she meets a group of Jewish in the wild, was able to do everything for them.

-A breathtakingly beautiful novel to read in your book club.
+A breathtakingly beautiful novel to add in the list of book ideas for book club.

 “What a triumph!
 Not since Alice Hoffman’s The Dovekeepers, have I read such a spellbinding and immersive tale of a people’s will to survive.” — Stephanie Dray, NYT Bestselling author of The Women of Chateau Lafayette